Geppetto (Fables): Original plan

 Willingham originally intended for the Adversary to be revealed as Peter Pan.
-Peter would come to our world to steal children so they would remain young, becoming more corrupt.
+Peter would come to mundane world to steal children so they would remain young, becoming more corrupt.
 Also, it would turn out that Captain Hook was actually the hero attempting to rescue the children.
-However, DC discovered that Peter Pan was not in the public domain in Great Britain, unlike other "Fables" characters, and thus could not be used.
-Willingham thus used Geppetto, an idea he since saw as better.
-The alias "The Adversary" appears based on "The Enemy," the common term for Sauron in the Lord of the Rings.
+DC Comics discovered that Peter Pan was not in the public domain in Great Britain, unlike other "Fables" characters, and thus could not be used.
+Willingham thus used Geppetto, an idea he has since found to be better.
+The alias "The Adversary" appears to be based on "The Enemy", the common term for Sauron in The Lord of the Rings.
 Both Hook and Pan make a brief appearance in 1001 Nights of Snowfall, fighting each other.
-It has also been theorized that the title "The Adversary" could be derived from Jewish and Christian literature where the name "Satan" actually comes from the Hebrew word for "Adversary."